Weathering the Storm: Four Steps to Prepare Your Company for Climate Change

 Learn four steps your business can take to prepare for an era of extreme climate and weather events.

 Each month, NBS spotlights key sustainability issues for business leaders.
 These issues have been identified by NBS’s Leadership Council, a group of Canadian businesses recognized for their leadership in sustainability.
 This month, the focus is on how companies can prepare for climate change.
-Dr. Jonatan Pinkse and Ms. Federica Gasbarro identify four steps businesses can take to prepare for an era of extreme events.
+Dr. Jonatan Pinkse and Dr. Federica Gasbarro identify four steps businesses can take to prepare for an era of extreme events.

 Adaptation: A Realistic Approach to Climate Change